 •The Company has set forth criteria for "important concurrent positions" assumed by its external directors and Audit & Supervisory Board members and describes the status of such concurrent positions in the Business Report accompanying the Notice of Convocation of the Ordinary General Meeting of Shareholders based thereon.
 Candidates are selected upon confirmation that their multiple concurrent positions, if any, will not impede their execution of duties, such as at the Board of Directors of the Company.

 Criteria for "Important Concurrent Positions":

-https://corp.shiseido.com/en/ir/shareholder/2022/pdf/shm_0003.pdf (Page 6)
+https://corp.shiseido.com/en/ir/governance/pdf/system02.pdf

 Disclosure on Actual Status of Concurrent Positions Held: